jockbert/monkey_test/DOCUMENTATION.md

-In short, combining general property based tests with some specific unit tests is a powerful testing technique to both specify the precise behaviour and finding bugs you did not forsee yourself.
+In short, combining general property based tests with some specific unit tests is a powerful testing technique to both specify the precise behaviour and finding bugs you did not foresee yourself.

 ## Nomenclature